 This paper analyzes the macroeconomic effects of bank capital requirements.
-Using data for U.S. bank holding companies over the period 1993Q1 to 2012Q1 we document that: a) bank capital requirements bind especially for the largest banks (top 5%), which represent more than 90% of the assets of the financial system; b) bank assets and deposits are procyclical while equity is acyclical; c) an increase in loan loss provisions reduces output, raises the corporate bond spread and the bank capital ratio.
-We develop a macroeconomic model where financial intermediaries are subject to an equity constraint along the lines of Basel II.
-Our model, calibrated over the pre-crisis period, generates moments in line with the empirical evidence.
-A decline in bank assets generates a fall in asset prices and bank loans that reduces output and consumption.
-The presence of a minimum capital requirement mitigates the impact of financial shocks on output.
-We use the model to evaluate Basel III proposed introduction of a capital conservation and a counter-cyclical buffer for banks.
+Using data for U.S. bank holding companies over the period 1993Q1 to 2012Q1 we document that: a) bank capital requirements bind especially for the largest banks; b) bank assets and deposits are pro-cyclical while equity is acyclical; c) an increase in loan loss provisions reduces output, raises the corporate bond spread and the bank equity-to-asset ratio.
+In our model financial intermediaries are subject to a constant minimum equity-to-asset ratio requirement as in Basel II.
+The model, calibrated over the pre-crisis period, generates moments in line with the empirical evidence.
+A decline in bank assets generates a fall in asset prices and loans that reduces output and consumption.
+We also model Basel III regulation that specifies a capital conservation (in addition to the eight percent required by Basel II) and a counter-cyclical buffer for capital-to-asset ratios.
+Banks are less volatile under Basel III, but the mandated increase in the capital ratio is achieved primarily by a reduction in assets and therefore output.
+Banks respond to lower capital ratios during downturns by raising less capital but reducing loans as much as under Basel II.
+Hence, Basel III fails to de-amplify the effect of financial shocks on the macroeconomy.

-Keywords: Banking; Capital Adequacy; Financial Regulation JEL Codes: E32, E44, G01, R31
+Keywords: Macro & Finance; Capital Adequacy; Financial Regulation JEL Codes: E44, E32, G21, G32